-Indeed, the transformation of airports into vibrant, culturally rich destinations is a reality I witness daily within our facilities.
+Indeed, the transformation of airports into vibrant, culturally rich destinations is a reality I witness daily at our member airports.

-Indeed, the transformation of airports into vibrant, culturally rich destinations is a reality I witness daily within our facilities.
-Across Europe, airports have invested considerable effort in cultivating a sense of place, harnessing their unique attributes, local circumstances, and cultural nuances to enhance the passenger experience.
+Indeed, the transformation of airports into vibrant, culturally rich destinations is a reality I witness daily at our member airports.
+Across Europe, airports have made considerable efforts in cultivating a sense of place, harnessing their unique attributes, local circumstances, and cultural nuances to enhance the passenger experience.

 What's particularly noteworthy is the alignment of airport brands with these initiatives, aimed at not only amplifying commercial revenue streams but also shaping the desired passenger experience.
-Terminals such as Paris CDG, Rome Fiumicino, Athens, and the new Istanbul airport exemplify how airports seamlessly integrate local culture and environment into their offerings, from retail and dining options to architectural design.
+Terminals such as Paris CDG, Rome Fiumicino, Athens, and the new Istanbul airport exemplify how airports seamlessly integrate local culture and environment into their offerings, from retail and dining options and even art installations.